VRConservation/geosp/chapters/author.md

 ## Support

-This book is a free to use resource to anyone.
-If you would like to support me, provide a donation, or buy me a coffee, please go to my [buymeacoffee](https://www.buymeacoffee.com/3point) site.
+This book is a free resource for anyone to use.
+If you want to support me, donate, or buy me a coffee, please go to my [buymeacoffee](https://www.buymeacoffee.com/3point) site.
 I will be adding chapters and resources in the future.
 Thank you!